 How the Ombudsman can help you

 If you think you have been unfairly treated by an ACT Government agency or public education provider you can complain to the Ombudsman’s office.
 We can investigate complaints about:

-ACT Government agencies responsible for services such as public housing and education, corrective centres, planning and parking infringements.
+ACT Government agencies responsible for services such as public housing and education, corrective services, planning and municipal services.

 We can investigate services delivered by ACT public education providers including ANU, CIT and UC.
 Complaints can be received from domestic and overseas students who are over 18 years of age.
 Students who are under 18 years of age can make complaints to the Children and Young People Commissioner at the ACT Human Rights Commission.